CLV Calculator – Customer Lifetime Value

 Frequently Asked Questions

-Q: Is there a conceptual or mathematical difference between CLV and LTV values?
+Q: Is there a difference between CLV and LTV?

-A: No. The terms Customer Lifetime Value (CLV) and Lifetime Value (LTV) are fundamentally synonymous and are used interchangeably across tech sectors, digital marketing agencies, and corporate finance departments globally.
+A: No. Customer Lifetime Value (CLV) and Lifetime Value (LTV) are synonymous terms used interchangeably.